Automatic-Ingest-Digital-Archives/Digital-Repair-Cafe/manuals/jaz-disks.md

 ### Step 4: Eject the disk

-1. Push the button on the drive to eject the disk
+1. Press the button on the drive to eject the disk
 2. If you can't eject the disk by pushing on the button: power off the jaz drive and the write blocker.
-Power on again and immediatley push on the eject button.
+Power on again and immediatley press the eject button.